Comparison

 Metricus is built around three core differentiators that address the specific gaps outlined above.

-Real UI data, not API approximations.
+Data from the same interfaces your buyers use, not API approximations.
 Every Metricus report is generated by querying AI platforms through their actual user interfaces — the same way your customers use them.
 This eliminates the API-to-UI discrepancy and ensures the visibility data in your report matches what real users encounter.
 We cover multiple AI platforms including ChatGPT, Perplexity, Gemini, and others.

-Source attribution with specific URLs.
+Source map with specific URLs.
 Every AI-generated response in your report is traced back to the sources that informed it.
 You'll see the exact URLs — the G2 page, the Reddit thread, the blog post, the news article — that each AI engine pulled from when forming its answer about your brand.
 This transforms the report from a visibility scorecard into a diagnostic tool.
 Instead of knowing that ChatGPT doesn't mention you for a key query, you know that ChatGPT is pulling from three specific competitor pages and one outdated industry article, and you can go fix the underlying source landscape.

 Prioritized action steps.
 Every Metricus report includes a ranked list of specific actions to improve your AI visibility, ordered by expected impact.
 These aren't generic "improve your content" suggestions — they're tied to the specific sources and queries in your report.
 "Update your G2 profile to include your new pricing tier" is more useful than "your visibility score is 34/100."